OWASP/API-Security/2023/en/src/0xa8-security-misconfiguration.md

 GET /dm/user_updates.json?conversation_id=1234567&cursor=GRlFp7LCUAAAA
 ```

-Because the API response does not include the Cache-Control HTTP response
+Because the API response does not include the `Cache-Control` HTTP response
 header, private conversations end-up cached by the web browser, allowing
 malicious actors to retrieve them from the browser cache files in the
 filesystem.

 ## How To Prevent

-The API life cycle should include
+The API life cycle should include:

 * A repeatable hardening process leading to fast and easy deployment of a
   properly locked down environment